bsgriggs/mendix9-searchable-reference-selector/docs/Reference.md

 ### Data Source Settings
 ![dataSource](https://github.com/bsgriggs/mendix9-searchable-reference-selector/blob/media/v2/dataSourceRef.png)
-**Selectable Attribute** - Optional boolean expression for rendering an option as un-selectable.
+**Selectable Condition** - Optional boolean expression for rendering an option as un-selectable.
 Useful if you want to display an option, but not allow the user to select it for a reason.
 For example, show a list of all users but do not allow inactive users to be selected.
 **On Change** - Perform an MxAction when the user adds or removes a selection.
 **On Leave** - Perform an MxAction when the user clicks away or tabs away.